Enhancing Collaboration and Compliance: Remote Virtual Inspection in Modern Construction

 The result is a faster response to problems that would otherwise require repeated site visits or days of waiting for physical reviews.
 Digital records created during these remote sessions also serve as transparent proof of compliance, reducing disputes between contractors, inspectors, and clients.

 Furthermore, the rise of AI and computer vision technologies within remote platforms is enhancing the accuracy and predictive capabilities of inspection processes.
-These technologies can automate defect detection, highlight deviations from design plans, and provide real-time insights Inspected into structural anomalies that might go unnoticed through visual inspection alone.
+These technologies can automate defect detection, highlight deviations from design plans, and provide real-time insights into structural anomalies that might go unnoticed through visual inspection alone.
 The integration of these advanced analytical tools is transforming virtual inspection systems from mere visual aids into powerful decision-support platforms.

 Enhancing Safety, Sustainability, and Collaboration